Velostrata Cloud Extensions (CEs) can be set up from vSphere vCenter Web Client or the Velostrata Manager.

 A Cloud Extension is a conduit for VM storage between two hosting environments, such as:

-- Between AWS and GCP.
+- Between AWS and Google Cloud.

 For more information, see the Cloud Extensions concept page.